State of Wisconsin

 Spouse of any of the above.

-If the burial space expenses are being paid for through an LIFBC for a relative with a qualifying relationship (other than the EBD person and that person’s spouse), allow only those expenses listed above in Section 16.5.3 as exemptions.
-Any other goods or services purchased through the LIFBC would be a divestment.
+If the burial space expenses are being paid for through burial insurance or a LIFBC for a relative with a qualifying relationship (other than the EBD person and that person’s spouse), allow only those expenses listed above as exemptions.
+Any other goods or services purchased through the burial insurance or LIFBC would be a divestment.

 Example 5: Bob, who is 12 years old, lives with his parents and is tested for EBD Medicaid.
 His father owns five burial plots and spaces: the first is for Bob, the second and third are for his parents, the fourth is for his older brother, who does not live at home, and the fifth is for Bob's uncle.
 All the plots and spaces are exempt except for the fifth.

 Example 6: Harry is applying for HCBW.
 Last year he used his life insurance policy with a face value of $10,000 and a cash value of $8,000 to set up a LIFBC for his son.
 On the Statement of Goods and Services, $4,000 is designated for a casket, $1,000 for a vault, and $500 for the cemetery plot, for a total of $5,500 that is exempt burial space expenses.
 The remaining $2,500 that was put in to the LIFBC is considered divestment.

 Burial fund exemptions apply only to EBD Medicaid fiscal group members.
 Burial funds are funds that are set aside for burial expenses.
 EBD Medicaid members and their spouses may each have one burial fund.

 To find the amount of a burial fund that can be exempted, add:

 If the total value of the above items is $1,500 or more, do not exempt any more burial funds.
 If the total is less than $1,500, subtract the total from $1,500.
 The result is the amount of his or her burial fund total that is exempt.